The Circle Rehabilitation Fibromyalgia Clinic is a specialist service aimed at helping people manage the pain that they experience from fibromyalgia.

 Circle Rehabilitation Birmingham is ideally placed in the West Midlands for people in Birmingham, Coventry, Wolverhampton, Dudley, Stoke, Shrewsbury, Worcester and beyond.
 Our residential rehabilitation centre sees patients from across the UK.

 We offer a holistic approach to fibromyalgia treatment that can help ease your pain.

 The team at Circle Rehabilitation answer commonly asked questions about fibromyalgia, including causes, symptoms, and what treatments are available for fibromyalgia

 What is fibromyalgia?

-What does it feel like?
+What does fibromyalgia feel like?

-Fibromyalgia pain can often be unrelenting and debilitating.
-It is experienced as generalised, head-to-toe aching or sometimes a burning sensation.
-It can fluctuate at different times and can be experienced in different areas of the body.
+People say that the pain they experience from fibromyalgia can fluctuate at different times and can be experienced in different areas of the body.